-Ukraine's president and three opposition leaders signed a deal Friday to end the political crisis that erupted in violence this week, leaving scores dead.
+Ukraine's president and three opposition leaders signed a deal Friday to end the political crisis that erupted in violence this week, leaving dozens dead.

-His announcement followed all-night talks between representatives of his government and the opposition, brokered by the foreign ministers of Germany, France, and Poland.
+The Ukrainian president's announcement came after all-night talks between representatives of his government and the opposition, brokered by the foreign ministers of Germany, France, and Poland.

 Ukraine suffered its bloodiest day since Soviet times on Thursday as battles erupted in central Kyiv between riot police and anti-government protesters.
 Dozens of people were killed, some by government sniper fire, with some reports putting the single day death toll over 70.